Configure XCom backend for a Remote Execution Agent

 1xcomBackend: "airflow.providers.common.io.xcom.backend.XComObjectStorageBackend"

-You can use the recommendations described in the Strategies for custom XCom backends in Airflow with the Remote Execution Agent.
+The recommendations described in the Strategies for custom XCom backends in Airflow also apply to Remote Execution Agents.

 Example: Amazon S3 custom XCom backend configuration

-The Remote Execution Agent image must include the Amazon Web Services (AWS) provider for Airflow.
+The Remote Execution Agent image must include Python packages apache-airflow-providers-amazon and s3fs.

 The following example shows the configuration you can use if you use Amazon S3 in your environment.